 Three children taken by father to Libya in ‘blatant abduction’, says judge

-Mr Justice Peel said Khalid Aljehani, nine, and sisters, Aasiyah, seven, and Maimunha, four, have been wrongly removed from the care of their mother
+Mr Justice Peel said three children have been wrongly removed from care of their mother

 A High Court judge has raised concern about three children “clandestinely” taken to Libya by their Libyan father.